-Students may use personal credit cards or copy cards in the School of Music copier.
+Students may use personal debit or credit cards in the Conservatory of Music copier.
 We encourage students to use the machines in the Armacost library whenever possible.
-An additional printer is available for student use in Fine Arts Building.

 Copying of lesson music or any other copyrighted material is not permitted.
 Students are required to purchase the music they are studying and performing.